willco-1/blockchain-Streamlit/README.md

 This challenge involves using streamlit to build a frontend to support a simple blockchian ledger.
 Users can interact with the frontend to add a transaction to the pyChain.
 The Screenshots show a chain with multiple blocks added, as well as the backend validating the existence of those blocks.
+The data class decorator is used to create the interactive frontend, it stores a timestamp, creatorID, user hash ,and  nonce (transaction hash),